bus-strat-analytics/MSIN0093-syllabus/README.md

   1. **Data project.** You are the data team of your firm and you are presenting a research project to executive management as a means for better understanding a strategic aspect of the company, transactions, relationships between various activities of users, etc. Identify a dataset of interest to your team.
 Frame your study question and then conduct the appropriate analysis, provide a result and next steps (e.g. policy recommendation, follow on agenda).

-  There will also be an opportunity to work on a data science project using a dataset from affiliated organizations.
-These projects will effectively be follow on work to dissertation projects from last year's students.
+  2. **Client project.** There will be an opportunity to work on a data science project using a dataset from affiliated organizations.
+These projects will effectively be follow on work to dissertation projects from prior years' students.
 Details will be provided in class on how these data projects will run.

-  2. **Data-based business proposal.** You are a startup team and you are pitching a new business idea to an audience of startup mentors and investors.
+  3. **Data-based business proposal.** You are a startup team and you are pitching a new business idea to an audience of startup mentors and investors.
 Your startup involves data-based or platform services.
 Craft a business plan and pay particular attention to how the concepts in this module relate to the value proposition of your startup.

 ## Honor Code
 By taking Business Strategy and Analytics at the UCL School of Management, you are agreeing to maintain a high level of professional integrity.
 For your work, this means citing sources wherever appropriate and producing work that is your own.
 Cheating, plagiarizing, or misrepresenting one's work are a violation of our classroom's aspirational norms and the university's code of conduct.